 - Pro users can start from any preset and override individual values - the preset acts as a baseline, not a lock.

-- Added a Config page in the account dashboard for generating and customising Iris configs with a live preview.
+- Added a Config page in the account dashboard for generating and customising Iris Code configs with a live preview.

 - Added dashboard-to-VS Code sync: generate a config on the dashboard, click Sync to VS Code, review a diff preview in the editor, and confirm the write - no copy-pasting.